Sósíalistaflokkurinn

 The entire road system should be free of charge, funded by the state, and all citizens guaranteed free passage on it.

 VI.
-Reconstruction of the cooperative movement
+Rebuilding the cooperative movement